CaptainJellybones/RollerBoi-Public/README.md

 - 🐛 Report bugs
 - 💡 Suggest new features
 - 🛠 Improve existing features
-- ❓ Ask technical questions
+- ❓ Ask a question or request actions
 - 📖 Suggest documentation improvements

 If you’ve never used GitHub before, don’t worry — this guide walks you through everything step by step.